Heinrich Füllgrabe: War against the Soviet Union

 Following its brief deployment in the Balkan Campaign, III.
 Gruppe was back in Bucharest by mid-June.
 There, the unit was again subordinated to the Luftwaffenmission Rumänien and reequipped with the new, more powerful Bf 109F-4 model.
 On 21 June, the Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.
 Prior to the invasion, Handrick was replaced by Major Albert Blumensaat as commander of III.
 Gruppe.
 Blumensaat was then replaced by Hauptmann Hubertus von Bonin on 1 October.
 At the time, von Bonin was still in convalescence so that Hauptmann Franz Höring, the commander of 9.
 Staffel, was also made the acting Gruppenkommandeur (group commander).

-On 22 July 1942, the Geschwaderkommodore (wing commander) of JG 52, Major Herbert Ihlefeld, was severely injured in a flight accident and had to surrender command during his convalescence.
+Füllgrabe received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 30 March 1942.
+On 22 July, the Geschwaderkommodore (wing commander) of JG 52, Major Herbert Ihlefeld, was severely injured in a flight accident and had to surrender command during his convalescence.
 In consequence, Major Gordon Gollob, the commander of Jagdgeschwader 77 (JG 77—77th Fighter Wing), temporarily took over command of JG 52 as acting Geschwaderkommodore.
 On 17 August, Gollob was ordered dispatch one Schwarm, a flight of four aircraft, of every III.
 Gruppe squadron to the Don-bend.
 The pilots selected for this mission included Füllgrabe, Graf and Süß.